kptdev/kpt/docs/live/apply.md

     must contain exactly one ConfigMap with the grouping object annotation.

 Flags:
-  no-prune:
-    If true, previously applied objects will not be pruned.

   wait-for-reconcile:
     If true, after all resources have been applied, the cluster will be polled until either all resources have been fully reconciled